 What is fast charging?
 What is rapid charging?
 What is ultra-rapid charging?
 EV charging speeds explained

-There are several different types of electric-car charger available to the zero-emissions motorist in the UK these days.
-You may have heard the terms 'AC charging' and 'DC' charging used, as well as descriptions such as 'fast', 'rapid' and 'ultra-rapid'.
+There's a number of different types of electric-car charger available to the zero-emissions motorist in the UK.
+You may have heard the terms 'AC charging' and 'DC charging' used in relation to these, as well as more descriptive phrases such as 'fast', 'rapid' and 'ultra-rapid' charging.

 So what’s the difference between them, how do they work and where can you find them?
 Here, we explain all you need to know about fast, rapid and ultra-rapid electric-car charging in the UK.